microsoft/BotFramework-Composer/Composer/README.md

 If you run into the issue of `There appears to be trouble with your network connection.
 Retrying...` when running `yarn install`, plese run `yarn install --network-timeout 1000000` instead to bypass the issue.

-### Extensions
-Composer is built with an extension system, this project shows samples of the extension system

-#### What's an extension for
+## Extension Framework
-An extention is used to provide an editor for a certain type of bot content.
-It can be .lu, .lg, .dialog, etc.
+Composer is built on top of an extension framework, which allows anyone to provide an extension as the editor of certain type of bot assets.

-All editors are loaded as extensions.
+All editors, 1st party or 3rd party, are loaded in the same way by the extension framework.

 Non-editor extensions are not supported at this time, though the mechanisms for providing extensions will scale outside the dialog editor's.

-#### What's an extension? what's in it
+### What's an extension? what's in it
+Each extension is a standalone React component package ([why React component](https://github.com/Microsoft/BotFramework-Composer/tree/master/Composer#why-react-componnet)) under Composer's `/packages/extensions` folder, which implements the extension `interface`.

 Composer is managed via yarn workspaces, producing such a folder layout.
 ```
 |- Composer